 Ann was eventually tracked down and they met for the first time since their teenage brief encounter on the BBC 1 program The One Show on March 27, 2013.

 Hammond's Skiffle group, The Diamond Boys, had no real commercial success, but they performed at the first nightclubs in Madrid to stage modern bands alongside Spanish rock and roll pioneers such as Miguel Ríos.
-In doing so the The Diamond Boys played a part in Spain's introduction to Pop and Rock music.
+In doing so The Diamond Boys played a part in Spain's introduction to pop and rock music.